 Disadvantages Of Flat Belt Drive

-- Can not be used to transmit high power
+- It cannot be used to transmit high power

 - Slippage is very common